0xashrk/openapi-snapshot/openapi_snapshot_tool.md

 - Crate published to crates.io.

 Tests:
+Behavior:
 - `--stdout` prints valid JSON and does not create output file.
+- CLI returns exit code 0 on success with no stderr output.

+Docs:
 - Help text includes at least one end-to-end example.
 - README includes the watcher workflow and the zero-hook usage.
-- CLI returns exit code 0 on success with no stderr output.

 ---